KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - Although an **Instance Store** is a block storage volume, it is not persistent and the data will be gone if the instance is restarted from the stopped state. (note that this is different from the OS-level reboot.
 In OS-level reboot, data still persists in the instance store).

 - An **instance store** only provides temporary block-level storage for your instance.
-It means that the data in the instance store can be lost if the underlying disk drive fails, if the instance stops, and if the instance terminates.
+It means that the **data in the instance store can be lost if the underlying disk drive fails, if the instance stops, or if the instance terminates.**

-- Although **Amazon EFS** can provide over 64,000 IOPS, this solution uses a file system and not a block storage volume
+- Although **Amazon EFS** can provide over 64,000 IOPS, this solution uses a file system and not a block storage volume.

+### Questions

+- What storage-type is EBS?
+- What is the AWS Nitro System?
+- Can EBS persist independently from an EC2 instance?
+- Can Instance Store persist independently from an EC2 instance?
+- If you want an EBS volume with up to 64,000 IOPS, what type of EC2 instance do you have to launch to guarantee that?
+- Data in the an instance store is lost under what three circumstances?
+- What is Amazon EFS, what type of volume is it, can it provide 64,000 IOPS?

 ---

 ## Microsoft Active Directory

-- Microsoft Active Directory implements Security Assertion Markup Language (SAML), you can set up a SAML-Based Federation for API Access to your AWS cloud.
+- Microsoft Active Directory implements **Security Assertion Markup Language (SAML)**, you can set up a SAML-Based Federation for API Access to your AWS cloud.
 In this way, you can easily connect to AWS using the login credentials of your on-premises network.

 - AWS supports identity federation with SAML 2.0, an open standard that many identity providers (IdPs) use.
 This feature enables federated single sign-on (SSO), so users can log into the AWS Management Console or call the AWS APIs without you having to create an IAM user for everyone in your organization.